 - Be sure to follow the manufacturer’s instructions for converting the seat through each stage.

 - Some younger children may outgrow the weight or height limit of the forward-facing harness but are not ready to sit properly in a booster seat using the vehicle seat belt.
 In this case, look for a harnessed car seat with a higher size limit.

 Vehicle Seat Belts

-Recommended for: children 4 feet 9 inches tall or taller, typically between 8-12 years old.
+Recommended for: children 4 feet 9 inches tall or taller, typically ages 9 years and up.